A. INTRODUCTION 1

 2. A three-part pre-numbered receipt or an approved point-of-sale/cashiering system must be generated and given to customers for all cash sales.

 3. Change exchanged between cashier and safe must have dual control and both parties must complete change request form.
-(Exhibit C Change Request Form)
+(Exhibit C Cash Change Form)

 4. Closing the Register or Cash Drawer: Indicate the amount of cash in the drawer at the time of closing.
 This amount must match the total of 1.)
 The opening balance plus; 2.)
 Sales during day from POS or other system record minus; 3.)
 Noncash sales: minus 4) Amount of any cash pickups completed during the day.
 Drawer amounts should then be brought back to the starting balance and the drawer secured in a safe or other secure location for use with the next cashier / next day.
 The starting cash should be counted the next morning and confirmed it is correct.